 Party invitations or gifts for classmates should not be brought to school to be distributed.
-Items such as these are of a personal nature and should be mailed home using the list the local PTO will put together of contact information for families willing to participate.
+Items such as these are of a personal nature and should be mailed home using the list the local PTO will put together of contact information for families willing to participate (if available).
 The office is unable to release addresses and phone numbers of students.

-Treats & Snacks [K-8] (MSH 1.85)
+Treats & Snacks (K-8])